You need a Gavel API key to authenticate every request. See Creating an API key below.

 .yml extension.
 Use the full string (e.g. Divorce Workflow.yml) as the pgtypes parameter in the List Workflow Variables endpoint.5.
 List workflow variables

 Returns the variable schema for a specific workflow — including each variable’s name, data type, input type, label, and whether it is required.
-Use this to understand what data to pass when creating a session.The workflow name as returned by the List Workflow Names endpoint, including the
+Use this to understand what data to pass when creating a session.string

 .yml extension.
 Example: Divorce Workflow.yml.Example response